TRI-DEP: A Trimodal Comparative Study for Depression Detection Using Speech, Text, and EEG: Experimental Setup

 \section{Experimental Setup}

-We adopt stratified 5-fold cross-validation with fixed subject splits to ensure balanced and comparable experiments, and prevent data leakage.
+We adopt stratified 5-fold cross-validation with fixed subject splits to ensure balanced and comparable experiments and prevent data leakage.
 Models are trained with cross-entropy loss and softmax output, with hyperparameters tuned manually.
-All implementation details are provided in our companion materials.
+All implementation details are provided on our companion website.
+Given the limited sample size (38 subjects, 3--4 validation subjects per fold), early stopping criteria based on validation metrics are unreliable, since a single misclassification shifts validation accuracy by 25--33\%.
+To avoid overfitting to noisy validation signals, all models are trained for a fixed number of epochs, determined per configuration through preliminary experiments on the validation set.
+At the end of training, the final model state is used for inference.
+This ensures a consistent and reproducible training protocol across all modalities and configurations.